qbein/raytracer/README.md

 Raytracer
 =========

-This is a personal research project in raytracing.
+This is a personal ray tracing research project.
 I'm using this project to learn about ray tracing and Objective C.

 Inspired by